cwcyau/hdruk-phd-handbook/course_docs/programme/progression.md

 ### Evaluation Criteria

 The panel shall:
-1. Evaluate if the proposed research falls under the scientific remit of the HDRUK-Turing PhD Programme.
+1. Evaluate if the proposed research falls under the scientific remit of the HDR UK-Turing PhD Programme.
 2. Judge if the proposed research is feasible and that a sufficient body of work could be achieved within three years to permit the award of a doctorate.
 3. Determine if the supervision team has the appropriate range of expertise, experience and availability to suitably guide the candidate.
 4. Verify that the necessary data and/or computational resources are in place (or there is a credible plan for these to be in place) to accomplish the research objectives.